MadChase/ChaseEnvs/Main Envs/Galaxy/README.md

 ## How to install:
 Main (suggeted):
 Go into the info.dat file and find where is says: ("_environmentName":) and make that say: ("_environmentName": "GagaEnvironment",)
 Go download the script here: https://github.com/MadChase/ChromaPlus-Importer/tree/main
 Follow all the steps in the Github page and download the script from releases
-Put the everything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
+Put everything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
 Go into Chromapper and save the diff and then you should be good to go.

 Alternate: